juntao/arenztopia/content/tourism.md

 ## James O. National Park

-James O. National Park is a medium-sized national park situated on the border between Ensley, also known as the national forest, and the Arenztopian Desert.
+James O. National Park is a medium-sized national park situated on the border between the National Forest and the Arenztopian Desert.
 Many endangered species reside within its borders.
 It's named after James O., a wealthy and influential Arenztopian senator.

 There are Ranger Centers and Park Offices at the Al-Hyynb Dunes, Siverat Grove, East Hernandez River Crossing, West Hernandez River Crossing, Nollile Cabins, Caasen Oases Group, and Droutreanap Watering Hole.
 There are Wildlife Spotting Stations at each of these Ranger Centers and Park Offices except for the Al-Hyynb Dunes and West Hernandez River Crossing stations.
 Guides offer tours of both the forest and desert sections of the park.

-The main road artery, Park Road 102, curves in an S shape through the middle of the park.
-This road provides great access to many of the best spots in the park, but more great options include Park Road 1402, which follows Hernandez River to the edge of the park; Park Road 902, which comprehensively tours the desert section of the park; Park Road 1002, which meanders around the foothills of the forest, and finally Park Road 1802, which travels along the high ridge at the perimeter of the park, providing a great view of both the forest and the desert.
+The main road artery, Park Road 1002, curves in an S shape through the middle of the park.
+This road provides great access to many of the best spots in the park, but more great options include Park Road 1402, which follows Hernandez River to the edge of the park; Park Road 902, which comprehensively tours the desert section of the park; Park Road 1102, which meanders around the foothills of the forest, and finally Park Road 1802, which travels along the high ridge at the perimeter of the park, providing a great view of both the forest and the desert.

 Rhinos and one-horned lions are frequently sighted throughout the desert section of the park, and herds of gazelle roam the grassland parts of the desert section.
 Many endangered species live in the forest section, including Arenztopian kestrels, the Kerns giant river toad, the Arenztopian white-horned deer, and many others.
 Arenztopian wombats live in the central area of the park.
-Many tour guides also offer bird-watching opportunities, and you can buy binoculars and bird-watching kits in the Park Store, which is located on the left right after you go into the park on Park Road 102.
+Many tour guides also offer bird-watching opportunities, and you can buy binoculars and bird-watching kits in the Park Store, which is located on the left right after you go into the park on Park Road 1002.

 There are many oasis settlements throughout the desert section and also lots of lodges in the forest section.
 One of the best is Kirkpatrick, Soninap and Sons. ($), a small lodge established in 1842 with many cabins nestled in the shore of Lake Manninae.
 Their little restauraunt serves homey, warm food and bread, such as venison and wild potato sandwich garnished with pumpkin seed fresh and warm off the grill, wild boar and grilled onion salad with black eyed-beans, or wild turkey and basil stew with mustard plant garnished with lettuce.
 The cozy cabins have great access to the entire forest section of the park and are made of 500-year old birch trees.
 They are softly lighted at night and come with full utilities (shower, toilet, electricity, water, etc.) and many cabins have a full fireplace.
 Nightly rates average about 10-15 dollars.
 A more classy option in the desert section is Ernoae and Co. ($$), which is located in Dar-Ocaared Oasis at the eastern part of the desert region of the park.
 It's an early 1900s brick structure with many elegant suites.
 Its restauraunt serves traditional but progressive food such as cactus leaf and grilled lizard tail stew, or date and palm sap salad garnished with oregano.
 Nightly rates in their hotel range from 30-50 dollars.

 More restauraunts include Dregak ($$$), which is a chic, luxury restauraunt housed in a large former airplane hangar at the foot of one of the hills in the forest section.
 They're known for their dedacent bell pepper and roasted sparrow soup and their crunchy mushroom and chickpea salad.
 A great choice if you're in the desert section is Emionak, Desfri, and Wesnab ($$), a 1956 restauraunt that provides light, traditional foods such as crunchy grilled wild artichoke salad with yam dressing, or a banana (yes, banana) and sandhopper bird wrapped in traditional thin palm wheat bread.
 A more rugged option is the Dansatia Lodge & Restauraunt ($$), a new restauraunt established in 2018.
 They are housed in a large wood building nestled in the heart of the forest section.
 Some of their staples include wild perch and boar sandwiches, or chickpea and pheasant stew seasoned with black pepper and oregano.

 ## Arenztopia Mountain National Park

+Arenztopia Mountain National Park is a relatively small national park protecting Mount Arenztopia and the diverse species that live on and around it.
+It's barely a 25-minute drive from Olb City.
+Arenztopia Mountain is also sometimes referred to as Mount Arenztopia.

+There are Ranger Centers and Park Offices at Asahl Peak, Vivoren Peak, the Summit, Kalkalakhl Ridge, Ross Forest, Epular Creek, and Waegufern Forest.
+There are Wildlife Spotting Centers at each of these Park Offices and Ranger Centers, and at Lokalak Forest.

+The main road, Park Road 1003, winds around the perimeter of the park and then spirals up to about the midsection of Arenztopia Mountain, before executing a sharp turn and looping back down the mountain.
+Other options include Park Road 1203, which winds all the way up the mountain; Park Road 1113, which does a full circuit around the mountain, and Park Road 1133, which goes around the mountain and then meanders around the northeastern foothills of the park.

+The foothills of Arenztopia Mountain are covered in grasslands and sparse forest, with several small ponds.
+In these habitats you can often sight deer, minnows, and a variety of birds, along with wild oxen.
+The middle reaches of the mountain become more forested and look more like a cloud forest.
+In these habitats you will spot a very diverse variety of species, including deer, birds, frogs, the occasional wayward tapir or leopard, and many vines, ferns, and trees.
+In the upper reaches of Arenztopia Mountain, the cloud forest gradually turns to rocks and snow: here, you will find birds, falcons, owls, evergreen trees, ferns, moss, and the occasional yak.
+The very top of the mountain is a desolate snow-covered rock plain.
+Yaks roam up here among sparse evergreen trees.
+There have also been reports of a yeti.

+There aren't many lodgings in the park, simply because the park is so small and because people usually stay in Olb City when they want to visit the park.
+However, one of the few lodgings in the park is Oskimal Igloo Retreat ($$), which encases you in a heated glass dome shaped like an igloo.
+The domes are located at 10,000 feet up on the mountain.
+They have full amenities such as a bed, a bathroom, and a couch, and all of this is available for only 100-150 dollars per night.
+If you want a cozier retreat, try Tokalmak Treehouses ($$), a series of small cabins nestled in the treetops of one of the groves of trees in the foothills.
+The small cabins have full heating, a large bathroom, an electric fireplace, and a twin-size bed.
+The log cabins are connected by rope bridges, and each one has a ladder down to the common area of the hotel.
+The common area is a large building located in the middle of the grove.
+It houses extra restrooms and the check-in and check-out lobbies.
+The main building also features a restauraunt that serves acclaimed traditional meals such as venison sandwiches, millet bread, and oxtail soup.
+Nightly rates range from 50-100 dollars per night, and the restauraunt is moderately expensive at about 5 or 10 dollars per dish.

+Speaking of restauraunts, Arenztopia Mountian National Park does not have any sort of notable restauraunts except for the one at Tokalmak Treehouses, because of the same reasons that the National Park does not have many hotels: It's small and located close to Olb City.

 ## Arenztopia Volcano National Park